Stevenson A. Williams

 Stevenson Archer Williams (May 6, 1851 – February 20, 1932) was an American politician and businessman.
 He served in the Maryland Senate in 1898 and 1900–1901, and was an unsuccessful candidate for governor in the 1903 Maryland gubernatorial election.

 Early life

-Stevenson Archer Williams was born on May 6, 1851, at Brooklyn Naval Hospital in New York City, New York to Harriet Hays (née Archer) and Lewis Jeffery Williams.
+Stevenson Archer Williams was born on May 6, 1851, at Brooklyn Naval Hospital in New York City, New York, to Harriet Hays (née Archer) and Lewis Jeffery Williams.
 His father was the medical director in the United States Navy.
 His grandfather was Stevenson Archer, member of the U.S. House of Representatives and chief judge of the Maryland Court of Appeals.
 His great-grandfather was John Archer, a member of the U.S. House of Representatives.
+His uncle was Stevenson Archer, a U.S. Congressman.

 Williams attended private schools.
-He graduated with a Bachelor of Arts from College of New Jersey (later Princeton University) in 1870.
-He received a Master of Arts degree from Princeton in 1873.
-In 1873, Williams graduated from the University of Maryland with a Bachelor of Laws.
+He graduated with a Bachelor of Arts and Master of Arts from College of New Jersey (later Princeton University) in 1870 or 1872.
+In 1873, Williams graduated from the University of Maryland School of Law with a Bachelor of Laws.
 St. John's College in Annapolis, Maryland gave Williams an honorary Doctor of Laws in 1899.